-With your own Mighty Network, you’ll also get a custom-ish white label community app with your branding and visuals.
+With Mighty Pro, you’ll also get fully branded iOS and Androids apps that are listed right in the App Store and Google Play Store.
 That means your followers will be able to access your community wherever, whenever.

 Vanilla Forums: The white label community software without a dedicated app